kritibhardwaj24/mern-chat/README.md

 # mern-chat
-Link tot he website: https://mern-chat-rztp.onrender.com/
+Link to the website: https://mern-chat-rztp.onrender.com/